LeoRiether/leoriether.github.io/content/posts/2022-01-21-kmp/index.md

 Originally written in [github](https://gist.github.com/LeoRiether/c61b7f709b7826f47bc67f0c5d0d9b6b).
 This article assumes you already know DFAs and NFAs (including subset construction).

+You can follow the examples and try some other ones at [KMP Simulator](http://leoriether.github.io/kmp-simulator)

 ## The Problem
 We want to solve the string matching problem: given two strings `S` and `P`, find all substrings of `S` that match the pattern `P`.
 There are other uses for the concepts shown here, but we'll focus on this one first.

 ## A Simple Solution
 There's a pretty simple NFA construction that solves this exact problem.
 We'll "feed" this automaton the characters of `S` as input, and if at any point a thread is at the accepting state, we'll know there's a substring that matches `P`.
 Let the starting state have an edge for every character of the alphabet (the alphabet of the automaton, not necessarily the english alphabet).
 This loop will create a thread at every input and leave it there, at the starting node, ready to match the pattern when the other inputs come.
 Next, we'll make a path containing the characters of the pattern `P` at every edge.
 Here's an example of an NFA that matches the pattern "abacaba":

 ![abacabautomaton](images/example.png)